chandani-coditation/mercury/README.md

 ### API Key Security

-- **OpenAI API Keys**: Store in `.env` file, never in code or configuration files
+- **OpenAI API Keys**: Store in `.env` file for local development, or in GitHub Secrets for CI/CD
 - **Gateway Credentials**: Private LLM Gateway authentication keys must be kept secure
-- **Secrets Management**: For production, consider using a secrets manager (AWS Secrets Manager, HashiCorp Vault, etc.)
+- **Secrets Management**: Use GitHub Secrets for CI/CD, or a secrets manager (AWS Secrets Manager, HashiCorp Vault, etc.) for production

 ### General Security